 Scientifically identified as Crotalaria cunninghamii, named after the 19th-century botanist Allan Cunningham, the petite green shrub is native to Northern Australia.
 You can buy the beautiful Green Bird Flower from nurseries wherever they sold.
 Type “buy Crotalaria cunninghamii” or “buy green bird flower” into Google.

 Can crotalaria Cunninghamii be grown indoors?

 In regions that encounter freezing temperatures throughout the winter, bring the plant indoors till spring.
-This shrub needs full sun & a well-drained soil but is actually drought-tolerant.
+This shrub needs full sun & well-drained soil but is drought-tolerant.
 Seeds for the plant are available on the internet.

 How do you grow crotalaria Cunninghamii from seed?

 - Place the seed in a container & pour in just-boiled water & allow to soak overnight or for around 12 hours.